What is email authentication?

 Armed with this information, organizations can get a 360-degree view of their email ecosystem, which is a key requirement for having the confidence to enforce authentication globally.
 Fortunately, email authentication eliminates the need to constantly monitor for and respond to alerts in real time.
 Implemented properly, email authentication provides continuous protection and blocks anything that isn’t explicitly authorized.
 The reports tell the domain owner that a phishing attack was attempted – and failed.

 Email authentication is based entirely on open Internet standards that are widely accepted.
-The trio of standards are SPF, DKIM, and DMARC; the third builds on and incorporates the previous two.
+The three key standards are SPF, DKIM, and DMARC; the third builds on and incorporates the previous two.

 Great!
 You’ve got the basics.
 Now read the next chapter in our explanation of email authentication: What is SPF?